aaronbloomfield/pdr/labs/lab10/index.md

 A few hints from experience with this in previous semesters.

+#### Take the time to understand the code ####
-- Just copying the supplied code verbatim will not help you, as you need to *understand* what is going on - the code does not work "out of the box."
+Just copying the supplied code verbatim will not help you, as you need to *understand* what is going on -- the code does not work "out of the box."
 Either make sure you understand it, or write your own code.

+#### Need a pointer or two? ####
-- It will be **far** easier to put HuffmanNode pointers in your heap, rather than HuffmanNode objects (or whatever your Huffman tree nodes are called).
-If you put the actual objects in, then you are going to be running into problems with scoping issues, inadvertent calls to `operator=()`, etc.  Stay with the pointers, as it will save you time in the long run.
+It will be **far** easier to put HuffmanNode pointers in your heap, rather than HuffmanNode objects (or whatever your Huffman tree nodes are called).
+If you put the actual objects in, then you are going to run into problems with scoping issues, inadvertent calls to `operator=()`, etc.  Trust us, stick with the pointers.

+#### Okay but actually ####
+You will need some secondary data structures in order to hold all the information necessary for compression.
+You'll need some way of holding the frequencies of each character, as well as each character's prefix codes -- what would be efficient data structures to store and retrieve that information?

+#### Getting the prefix codes ####
+The best way to do this is recursively.
+Once you have your Huffman tree, you can recurse down both sides of your tree to grab every prefix code and print them out.

 ------------------------------------------------------------